AED Comparative Study

 Comparative usability study of 4 on-market AEDs

-• How do laypeople respond to public-access AEDs in an in-situ environment?
+• How do lay people respond to public-access AEDs in an in-situ environment?

 • How does that inform the design of AEDs? (e.g., interface design, pad design, verbal, written, and graphical instructions, etc.)